IBM Cloud Docs

 The following capacity requirements apply only if your VCF for Classic - Automated instance is using vSAN™ storage.
 If you are using NFS, a new 2-TB NFS data store, which is dedicated to Red Hat OpenShift, is ordered.

-The solution topology has the following requirements:
+The solution topology has the following specifications:

 • 9 CPUs